deroneriksson/stf4j/README.md

 saved in the `stf4j-test-models` project in the `cifar10_saved_model` directory.
 This model performs image predictions on color images that are 32 rows by 32 columns by 3 channels.
 These images need to be preprocessed before feeding the images into the model.
-The labels and images can be obtained using the CIFAR10Util class, as we see below.
+The labels and images can be obtained using the `CIFAR10Util` class, as we see below.

-In this example, we obtain the 10,000 test labels as an `int` arry and the 10,000 test images as a 4-dimensional `float` array, where the first dimension is the image number, the second dimension in the rows, the third dimension is the columns, and the fourth dimension is the channels, and we obtain these images afte preprocessing using the `CIFAR10Util.getPreprocessedImages()` method.
+In this example, we obtain the 10,000 test labels as an `int` array and the 10,000 test images as a 4-dimensional `float` array, where the first dimension is the image number, the second dimension in the rows, the third dimension is the columns, and the fourth dimension is the channels, and we obtain these images after preprocessing using the `CIFAR10Util.getPreprocessedImages()` method.

 We perform a prediction on the first CIFAR-10 image and display the label and prediction for